AndrewAlbizati/AndrewAlbizati/README.md

-### Hello! 👋  My name is Andrew Albizati and I am a high school senior interested in software development and computer science.
+### Hello! 👋  My name is Andrew Albizati and I am a high school senior who will be attending the University of San Diego.
+I'm interested in software development and computer science.
 ## Languages
 - Java
 - Python
+- Dart/Flutter

 ## Interests
-- Computer science
 - Discord bots
 - Minecraft plugins
 - Raspberry Pi